shellyw8542/SEP-10-Making-Breakfast-CYOA/Wake-up/Get-out-of-bed/Open-the-fridge/fridge.md

 # Open the fridge

-Before you open the fridge, you think to yourself...
-"What am I going to eat?"
+Upon opening the fridge, you see you can make Eggs & Bacon or Milk & Cereal for breakfast.
+No problem.. except you like them both so much that you don't know what to eat!
+Which do you have?

 [Eggs and Bacon](Egg-and-Bacon/Eggs-gone.md)